MohammadAhmadig/Bioinformatics-and-Computational-Biology-Problems/4. Multiple Sequence Alignment/Readme.md

 **Part A:**

-I. In order to get first goal, you are supposed to use Matlab toolbox to align multiple sequences. (you should study the document of Matlab toolbox completely and set the parameters properly)
+I. In order to get first goal, we are supposed to use Matlab toolbox to align multiple sequences.

 II.
 Visualize results.

 **Part B:**

-For the second goal you are asked to implement your own code to build HMM for multiple alignment, according to part A result.
+For the second goal we implement own code to build HMM for multiple alignment, according to part A result.
 Then use it to align the test sequences.